 SEC.
-11. SEC.
-19. Section 7583.33 of the Business and Professions Code is amended to read:
+19. SEC.
+18. Section 7583.33 of the Business and Professions Code is amended to read:

-- 7583.33. (a) Any licensee, qualified manager, or a registered uniformed security guard who wishes to carry a baton in the performance of his or her duties, shall qualify to carry the weapon pursuant to Article 5 (commencing with Section 7585). - (b) Subdivision (a) does not apply to a peace officer as defined in Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2 of the Penal Code who has successfully completed a course of study in the use of batons or to a federal law enforcement officer.

-SEC.
-12.SEC.
-20. Section 7585.4.1 is added to the Business and Professions Code, to read:

-7585.4.1. (a) (1) Within 90 days after issuance of a "Firearms Training Facility Certificate," the bureau or its agents or assistants shall inspect the facility for compliance with the applicable requirements of this article and the applicable rules and regulations of the bureau adopted pursuant to this article.

-- (2) The bureau may inspect the establishment for which a certificate application has been made prior to the issuance of the certificate. - (b) The bureau shall maintain a program of random and targeted inspections of facilities to ensure compliance with applicable laws relating to the conduct and operation of facilities. - (c) If the bureau determines that any facility is not complying with applicable laws relating to the conducting and operation of facilities, notice thereof shall immediately be given to the facility.

-SEC.
-21. Section 7587.8 of the Business and Professions Code is amended to read:
+- 7583.33. (a) Any licensee, qualified manager, or a registered uniformed security guard who wishes to carry a baton in the performance of his or her duties, shall qualify to carry the weapon pursuant to Article 5 (commencing with Section 7585). - (b) Subdivision (a) does not apply to a peace officer as defined in Chapter 4.5 (commencing with Section 830) of Title 3 of Part 2 of the Penal Code who has successfully completed a course of study in the use of batons or to a federal qualified law enforcement-officer, officer, as defined in Section 926B of Title 18 of the United States Code, who has successfully completed a course of study in the use of batons. - SEC.
+20.SEC.
+19. Section 7585.4.1 is added to the Business and Professions Code, to read: - 7585.4.1. (a) (1) Within-90 120 days after issuance of a "Firearms Training Facility Certificate," the bureau-or its agents or assistants shall inspect the facility for compliance with the applicable requirements of this article and the applicable rules and regulations of the bureau adopted pursuant to this article. - (2) The bureau may inspect the establishment for which a certificate application has been made prior to the issuance of the certificate. - (b) The bureau shall maintain a program of random and targeted inspections of facilities to ensure compliance with applicable laws relating to the conduct and operation of facilities. - (c) If the bureau determines that any facility is not complying with applicable laws relating to the conducting and operation of facilities, notice thereof shall immediately be given to the facility. - (d) In addition to the notice, the bureau may issue a citation or take other disciplinary action for violations of applicable laws. - SEC.
+21. SEC.
+20. Section 7587.8 of the Business and Professions Code is amended to read: - 7587.8.

-7587.8.
 The director may assess fines for the following acts pursuant to Article 4 (commencing with Section 7583) only as follows:

-- (a) Violation of subdivisions (a), (b), and (c) of Section 7583.2; one hundred dollars (\$100) five hundred dollars (\$500) per violation. - (b) Violation of subdivisions (h) and (i) of Section 7583.2; one hundred dollars (\$100) for the first violation and two hundred fifty dollars (\$250) per violation for each violation thereafter, two hundred fifty dollars (\$250) per violation. - (c) Violation of subdivision (d) of Section 7583.2; one hundred dollars (\$100) five hundred dollars (\$500) per violation. - (d) Violation of subdivision (g) of Section 7583.2; five hundred dollars (\$500) one thousand dollars (\$1,000) for the first violation and one thousand five hundred dollars (\$1,500) two thousand five hundred dollars (\$2,500) per violation for each violation thereafter. - (e) Violation of subdivision (f) of Section 7583.2; two thousand five hundred dollars (\$2,500) per violation, notwithstanding any other provision of law.
+- (a) Violation of subdivisions (a), (b), and (c) of Section 7583.2; five hundred dollars (\$500) per violation. - (b) Violation of subdivisions (h) and (i) of Section 7583.2; two hundred fifty dollars (\$250) per violation. - (c) Violation of subdivision (d) of Section 7583.2; five hundred dollars (\$500) per violation. - (d) Violation of subdivision (g) of Section 7583.2; one thousand dollars (\$1,000) for the first violation and two thousand five hundred dollars (\$2,500) per violation for each violation thereafter. - (e) Violation of subdivision (f) of Section 7583.2; two thousand five hundred dollars (\$2,500) per violation, notwithstanding any other provision of law.

 SEC.
-22. Section 7587.9 of the Business and Professions Code is amended to read:
+22. SEC.
+21. Section 7587.9 of the Business and Professions Code is amended to read: